Close Banner

 September, October, November

 While other parts of the country start to cool down in September, Florida does not.
-Disney World weather continues to be hot and rainy, but temperatures start to become slightly less intense with an average high in the high-80s Fahrenheit (low-30s Celsius).
+Disney World weather remains hot and rainy.
+However, temperatures become slightly less intense, with an average high in the high-80s Fahrenheit (low-30s Celsius).
 Meanwhile, the average low temperature remains in the low-70s Fahrenheit (low-20s Celsius).
 Peak activity during the hurricane season typically occurs from late August to early October.
-But again, the likeliness of a direct hit with full force remains slim.
+But again, the likelihood of a direct hit with full force remains slim.

-It starts to cool down a little bit more in October, but the average high is still around 85 degrees Fahrenheit (30 degrees Celsius).
+It starts to cool down slightly in October, but the average high remains around 85 degrees Fahrenheit (30 degrees Celsius).
 Depending on where you’re from, the weather may seem unusually hot for that time of the year!
 The average low temperature is about 67 degrees Fahrenheit (19 degrees Celsius), meaning you may experience some cooler nights and early mornings.
 However, during the day, it can still get pretty warm outside.
 Humidity levels and average rainfall also begin to decline gradually during this time.

 What to Pack